JuliaDynamics/ABMFrameworksComparison/WolfSheep/DECLARATION.md

   - Wolves:
     - perform 1 random walk.
     - lose 1 energy.
-    - Eat a sheep if possible: search all surrounding 9 boxes (including the one the wolf is in) for neighbors.
-If any neighbor is a sheep, eat the sheep, removing it from the model and increasing own energy by the Δ-energy.
+    - Eat a sheep: search its current box for sheeps.
+Eat one of the sheep if any, removing it from the model and increasing own energy by the Δ-energy.
     - If energy is less than 0, die (remove wolf from model).
     - Else, reproduce (see below).
   - Grass: